Amsterdam/signals/docs/adr/0001-copying-attachments-from-parent-signal-when-creating-child-signals.md

 This ADR provides a way of creating child signals with attachments copied from their parents in an efficient way.
-It will be possible to use the batch creation of child signals meachanism to also copy attachments from their parents.
+It will be possible to use the batch creation of child signals mechanism to also copy attachments from their parents.

 All goals, described in the context section, are met save the backwards compatibility goal.
-The proposed change is, strictly speaking, imcompatible because it changes the output of the attachments list endpoint to give each attachment a unique path in the API.
+The proposed change is, strictly speaking, incompatible because it changes the output of the attachments list endpoint to give each attachment a unique path in the API.
 In our estimation this is of no consequence because the current behavior can be considered a bug.